GlPortal/website/content/faq/index.md

 weight: 0
 ---
 # Where is everybody?
-Most of the team is in the central european time zone you might need a good timing to meet somebody awake on irc.
-Try the community site.
+Most of the team is in the central european time zone.
+You might need a good timing to meet somebody awake on irc if you are in another time zone.
+Try the community site for communication.